watson-developer-cloud/assistant-web-chat-react/README.md

 # Watson Assistant web chat with React

-`@watson-conversation/watson-assistant-web-chat-react` is a React library to extend the [web chat](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-deploy-web-chat) feature of [Watson Assistant](https://www.ibm.com/cloud/watson-assistant) within your React application.
-This makes it easier to provide `user_defined` response types written in React, add content to `customElements` with React, have the web chat and your site communicate more easily, and more.
+`@watson-conversation/watson-assistant-web-chat-react` is a React library to extend the [web chat](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-deploy-web-chat) feature of [IBM Watson Assistant](https://www.ibm.com/cloud/watson-assistant) within your React application.
+This makes it easier to provide user-defined response types written in React, add content to custom elements with React, have the web chat and your site communicate more easily, and more.

 <details>
   <summary>Table of contents</summary>